IriLrnr/EvIBM/README.md

 To compile the R script you may need to install R, here is a tutorial: https://cran.r-project.org/, but if you don't want the graphics, you won't need R.

+## Questions for next session

+Alterations made: genome become a linked list of locus with values different from base.
+Mutation is made by a binomial.
+Importat functions alterated: Stablish Distances, Create Offspring, Mutation
+Problems: is not forming species

 ## References

 DE AGUIAR, Marcus Aloizo Martinez et al. Global patterns of speciation and diversity. **Nature**, v.
 460, n.
 7253, p.
 384-387, 2009.